morphemedesign/morpheme-flutter-documentation/docs/morpheme_cli/general/help.md

 # Help

-This command is used to view the list contained in the CLI.
+This command displays a comprehensive list of all available Morpheme CLI commands, organized by category.

 ```bash
 morpheme -h